StrtMilne/prime-tables-test/RunningInstructions.md

 - Further unit and end-to-end testing to ensure code operates as intended in all cases
 - More efficient means of calculating primes - probably using mathematical sieves
+- More efficient way of building table as it's most time consuming operation
 - Set up pipeline for CI/CD
 - Improved styling with greater time